sage-code/eve/manual/structure.md

 Every method has a local context.
 Members defined in local context are private.
 In this context a method can implement static attributes using "." prefix.
 These attributes are properties of the method and can be accessed from current module using dot notation.

-**Method results**

-A method can have results defined after operator "=>" in a list: (results).
-The result values can be computed in method context.
-Results can be captured using symbol "+>" or can be ignored.
-Symbol "+>" is called "colector operator".

 **Method call**
 Methods can be used like statements.
 A method call can be done using method name followed by argument list, enclosed in round parentheses separated by comma.
-For one single argument, or no argument paratheses are optional.
+For one single argument, or no arguments parentheses are not required.

 ```
-  method_name;
+  method_name;                  -- call method without arguments
-  method_name argument_value;
+  method_name argument_value;   -- call method with single argument
-  method_name (argument_list);
+  method_name (argument_list);  -- call method with a list of arguments
-  method_name (argument_list) +> (result_arguments);
 ```

 **Method termination**